 Original Research Article

-Performance of broiler chicken fed on the diet supplemented with Tulsi (Ocimum sanctum) powder
+Performance of broiler chickens fed a diet supplemented with Tulsi (Ocimum sanctum) powder

 Abstract

 An experiment titled “To investigate the performance of broiler chickens fed on diets supplemented with Tulsi (Ocimum sanctum) powder” was conducted to assess the effects of various inclusion levels of Tulsi leaf powder on broiler performance.
-The control group (T1) received a standard basal diet, whereas the other groups were provided with the same diet given with Tulsi leaf powder at 2.5 g/kg (T2), 5.0 g/kg (T3) and 7.5 g/kg (T4) a duration of 42 days.
+The control group (T1) received a standard basal diet, whereas the other groups were provided with the same diet supplemented with Tulsi leaf powder at 2.5 g/kg (T2), 5.0 g/kg (T3) and 7.5 g/kg (T4) for a duration of 42 days.
 Feed intake was recorded daily, and body weights were measured weekly for each replicate.
 Weight gain and feed conversion ratio (FCR) were calculated accordingly.
-On the 42nd day, four birds from each treatment were selected for hematological analysis, including WBC, RBC, Hb, HDL, LDL, cholesterol, triglycerides, PVC and MVC levels.
+On the 42nd day, four birds from each treatment were selected for hematological analysis, including WBC, RBC, Hb, HDL, LDL, cholesterol, triglycerides, PCV and MCV levels.
 Additionally, five birds per treatment were slaughtered to determine carcass traits.
-The findings revealed that broilers fed diets containing 7.5 g/kg Tulsi leaf powder (T4) achieved the highest growth rate compared to other groups.
+The findings revealed that broilers fed diets containing 7.5 g/kg Tulsi leaf powder (T4) achieved the highest growth rate compared with other groups.
 This group also exhibited improved Hb and HDL levels and recorded zero mortality by the end of the trial.
-Moreover, the T4 birds showed the greatest carcass, liver, and heart weights.
+Moreover, the T4 birds showed the highest carcass, liver, and heart weights.
 However, the highest benefit-cost ratio (BCR) was observed in the T3 group.
-Hence, supplementation of broiler diets with 5.0 g/kg Tulsi leaf powder proved most beneficial under the agro-climatic conditions of Nagaland.
+Hence, supplementation of broiler diets with 5.0 g/kg Tulsi leaf powder was the most beneficial under the agro-climatic conditions of Nagaland.

-Keywords: Broilers, Tulsi leaf powder, Growth performance, Feed conversion efficiency, Blood parameters
+Keywords: Broilers, Tulsi leaf powder, Growth performance, Feed conversion , Blood parameters

 Introduction

-Poultry refers to domesticated birds reared for meat, eggs, feathers and other products for human use, including chickens, turkeys, ducks, geese, guinea fowl, pigeons, peafowl, ostriches and quails.
+Poultry refers to domesticated birds reared for meat, eggs, feathers or other products for human use, including chickens, turkeys, ducks, geese, guinea fowl, pigeons, peafowl, ostriches and quails.
 Poultry farming is among the most rapidly expanding components of the livestock sector.
 In 2022–23, India produced about 138.38 billion eggs, placing it third globally in egg production, with a 6.77% increase over 2021–22 and a per-capita availability of around 101 eggs per year.
 The leading egg-producing states—Andhra Pradesh, Tamil Nadu, Telangana, West Bengal and Karnataka—together account for nearly 65% of national egg output (BAHS Statistics 2023).
-Meat of the poultry reached approximately 4.995 M metric tons, representing about 51% of the country’s total meat and showing a growth of around 4.5% from the previous year.
+Poultry meat production reached approximately 4.995 M metric tons, representing about 51% of the country’s total meat and showing a growth of around 4.5% from the previous year.
 The commercial poultry population increased by about 4.5% to 534.74 million birds, reflecting the sector’s strong expansion.
 Urban areas recorded especially rapid growth, with the overall poultry population rising by 26.5% in cities; commercial poultry increased by about 18% in urban regions and about 4% in rural areas during the same period.
 Backyard poultry reached 317.07 million birds in 2019, marking an impressive growth of about 45.8% over the previous livestock census.
-Overall, India’s poultry industry is expanding much faster than the broader agricultural sector, with annual growth rates of roughly 5.6% in egg production and 11.4% in broiler production, compared with about 1.5–2% growth in agriculture as a whole.
+Overall, India’s poultry industry is expanding much faster than the broader agricultural sector, with annual growth rates of roughly 5.6% in egg production and 11.4% in broiler production, compared to the 1.5–2% growth in agriculture as a whole.
 This robust performance highlights poultry as a dynamic sub-sector driving income, employment, and nutritional security in the country.